 Panna Tiger Reserves is one of the most famous national parks of Madhya Pradesh and is better recognized as the 22nd Tiger reserve of India and ranks 5th of its kind in the state.
-Spread over an area of approximately 542.67 sq. km on the Vindhyan mountain range, this reserve is situated beside Ken River.
+Spread over an area of approximately 542.67 sq. km on the Vindhyan mountain range, this reserve is situated beside the Ken River.
 This is one of the least polluted Tributaries of River Yamuna.
-It flows from south to the north through the Panna reserve.
+It flows from the south to the north through the Panna reserve.
 The Park is basically located in Panna and Chhatarpur district and is maintained by the Ministry of Tourism.
 It also bagged Excellence Award in the year 2007.

 Area: 1645.08 sq km

 Location: Panna & Chhatarpur district of Madhya Pradesh

 Established: Created in 1981 and declared Tiger reserve in 1994

 One of the most mesmerizing attractions of the park is Raneh Falls named after King Rane Pratap.
 The waterfall presents a spectacular view with crystalline granite surroundings appearing in varying shades of green and pink.
 The Raneh Falls form a 30 meter deep and 5 km long canyon and fall into the Ken Ghariyal Sanctuary.

 This sanctuary is the natural habitat of 6m long gharial who are basically fish-eaters.
 This sanctuary was specifically established in 1985 to conserve Indian Gharials which is presently an endangered species.
 It is situated near Ken and Khuddar river assemblage in the Panna district.
 The area of the sanctuary stretches across a 13.5 sq km area.
 It is surrounded by dense forests that offer shelter to several animals like wild boar, chinkara, blue bull, and chitals.
 It is usually open for tourists till sunset.